Dark Age (a pragmatic warning)

 - Marc's original web sites (www.darkage.fsnet.co.uk and comingdarkage.blogspot.com)

-- download sites (totally free of charge and anonymous)
+- PDF download sites (totally free of charge and anonymous)

 - This book was first published in 1973 then updated in 2000.